Notice of intended prosecution and offence

 Q - What if I was not driving the vehicle?

-A - Please compete the driver details on the reverse of the NIP.
+A - Please compete the driver details online using the link provided on the Notice of Intended Prosecution, or alternatively complete on the reverse of the NIP.
 If you provide details of someone else but you were the driver, this may constitute the offence of perverting the course of justice, which may incur a prison sentence or substantial fine.

 If you are the registered keeper, the onus is on you to be able to identify the driver at the time of an offence, failure to do so may result in the matter being referred for a court hearing for the offence of failure to furnish driver details.